Paulko6565/sb_stuff/README.md

 4) - Run the bot and drink the potion
 5) - When you get teleported to the place, don't move your camera or press anything
 6) - Once you have fully loaded in - press `Q`

+> 80% chance of success
+> Estimate time of completion: 11 minutes

 > [!NOTE]
 > If the bot is doing nothing, then it's probably waiting for money